Key takeaways

 No-Go

-The gap between a "go" idea and a "caution" idea is an average of 18.9 points.
-In most cases, that gap comes from 2-3 fixable issues: unclear positioning, no competitor awareness, or a missing distribution plan.
+The gap between a go idea and a caution idea is an average of 20.3 points.
+In most cases, that gap comes down to 2-3 fixable issues: unclear positioning, no competitor awareness, no distribution plan.
 The idea itself is rarely the problem.

-Go-to-market risk is the #1 failure signal for the second year running, flagged in 28.9% of all analyses.
-This means nearly 1 in 3 startup ideas have no realistic path to their first customer.
-The founder has a product concept but no distribution plan, no channel strategy, and no evidence that the target buyer is reachable.
+Go-to-market risk is the top failure signal for the second year running, flagged in 29.4% of tagged analyses.
+Nearly 1 in 3 startup ideas have no realistic path to their first customer.
+The founder has a product concept but no distribution plan, no channel strategy, and no evidence the target buyer is reachable.

-The second-biggest risk is early-stage immaturity at 21.6%.
+The second-biggest risk is early-stage risk at 25.6%.
 These are ideas that are too vague to properly evaluate: no defined buyer, no pricing reference, no competitive landscape.
-The average score for this group is 51.4, the lowest of any risk category.
+The average score for this group is 50.8, the lowest of any major risk category.

 The competition paradox

-Competition ranks third as a risk factor (13.1%), but ideas flagged for competitive pressure have the highest average score at 65.9.
+Competition ranks third as a risk factor (14.5%), but among the major risk categories it has the highest average score at 65.4.
 That is counterintuitive until you realize: competition means there is a real market.
 Ideas with no competitors often have no customers either.
 A crowded market is not automatically a bad sign.
 An empty market often is.

 Do founders who pay for deeper analysis have better ideas?